Jacksonville gunman in racist attack legally bought two weapons earlier this year, sheriff says | KRDO

 The attack clearly targeted Black people, Waters said.
 The suspect used racial slurs and left behind writings to his parents, the media and federal agents outlining his “disgusting ideology of hate,” the sheriff told reporters.

-“This shooting was racially motivated, and he hated Black people,” Waters said at a news conference Saturday evening.
+“This shooting was racially motivated, and he hated Black people,” Waters said on Saturday.

+Authorities also played two short video clips of the shooting.
+One clip shows the shooter pointing his weapon at a black Kia car outside the store, and the other shows the shooter walking into the store and pointing his rifle to his right.

+“I wanted the people to be able to see exactly what happened in this situation and just how sickening it is,” Waters said.

 The shooter did not appear to know the victims and it is believed he acted alone, he said.